On This Page

 The following are answers to questions you may have about the proposed regulation and by-law changes:

-Are there any prohibitions on what controlled substances NPs can prescribe?
+Are there any controlled substances that NPs can’t prescribe?

 What are Health Canada notices?